There’s just something special about Charleston, SC that makes it irresistibly romantic.

 14. Skate at the Carolina Ice Palace

-Reenact your favorite romantic Hallmark movie ice skating scene at the Carolina Ice Palace.
-No snow, though, since this is an indoor rink, by necessity.
-This rink is also not downtown but in a busy enough area that it’s easy to catch an Uber.
+No snow to worry about since this is an indoor rink, by necessity.
+It’s also not downtown but in a busy enough area that it’s easy to catch an Uber, about a 30min drive.

 It never actually gets cold enough for outdoor skating rinks here.
 Thank you, wonderfully warm climate!